Why is my retaining wall yellowing

 How do I prevent my retaining wall from yellowing?

-To prevent yellowing, make sure the wall is properly sealed and waterproofed.
-You can also try cleaning the wall with a mild detergent or vinegar solution to remove any existing mineral buildup.
+To prevent yellowing, make sure the wall is properly sealed and waterproofed to prevent moisture intrusion.
+You can also apply a clear sealer to the wall surface to help protect against mineral deposits.

 Connect with certified professionals in your area